nanoporetech/dorado-docs/docs/barcoding/barcoding.md

 The default heuristic for double-ended barcodes is to look for them on **either** end of the read.
 This results in a higher classification rate but can also result in a higher false positive count.
-To address this, `dorado basecaller` also provides a `--barcode-both-ends` option to force double-ended barcodes to be detected on both ends before classification.
+To address this, Dorado `basecaller` also provides a `--barcode-both-ends` option to force double-ended barcodes to be detected on both ends before classification.
 This will reduce false positives dramatically, but also lower overall classification rates.

-The output from `dorado basecaller` can be demultiplexed into per-barcode BAMs using `dorado demux`.
+The output from Dorado `basecaller` can be demultiplexed into per-barcode BAMs using Dorado `demux`.

 ```dorado
 dorado demux --output-dir <output-dir> --no-classify <input-bam>